Card Summary Table

 Travel Accident Insurance – Pay for travel (air, bus, train, or cruise) with the card, and you are eligible for up to $500,000 in accidental death/dismemberment coverage.

-Trip Cancellation & Interruption Insurance – Get reimbursed up to $5,000 per trip for pre-paid, non-refundable travel expenses if your trip is canceled or interrupted by severe weather and other covered issues.
+Trip Cancellation & Interruption Insurance – The credit card issuer will reimburse you up to $5,000 per trip for pre-paid, non-refundable travel expenses if your trip is canceled or interrupted by severe weather and other covered issues.

 Trip Delay Reimbursement – Receive coverage for your family’s unreimbursed expenses up to $500 per ticket if your carrier delays travel more than 12 hours.